 We believe that business is about people.
 Every year, we meet hundreds of teams to understand their ethos and motivation.
 We are looking for first-rate people who are aligned, financially and emotionally, with the success of their businesses.
 We seek to invest in people we trust and admire.

 We are looking for special companies that have an edge or are market leaders.
 We are seeking where the upside potential is promising due to a large addressable market, industry tailwinds, attractive financials and pricing power.

-Our wide network gives us access to quality investment opportunities, including discounted placings, liquidity events, IPOs and blocks of shares.
-Brokers and intermediaries know that we are nimble and, for the right companies, we can invest almost immediately.
+Our wide network gives us access to quality investment opportunities, including discounted placings, liquidity events, IPOs, and blocks of shares.
+Brokers and intermediaries know our nimbleness and, for the right companies, we can invest almost immediately.
+In cash.

 The Fund is FCA regulated and has several layers of oversight: ACD, Custodian and its own independent Board of Directors.

 We Do Not …

 We are investors in the Fund, so are friends and family.
 We are keen to attract like-minded investors into our Fund – but only after they have fully understood what we do.

 Having said that, we are keen to express in simple English…. what we don’t do.

 We do not attempt to time the market.
 Our style does not involve algorithms or any other forms of black magic.